-Striking full color example of Bayer's celestial chart of Lyra.
+Striking full color example of Bayer's celestial chart of Lyra, with the stars heightened in gold.
+The present example has no text on the verso.